Chapter 1 : The Last Funeral

 Not wanting to talk about either Harry or Neville, Ginny immediately brought up the other subject that had been most on her mind.
 “Harry told me about your parents.”

-Hermione sent a scowl in Harry’s direction, though he was too engrossed in a game of chess to notice.
-“I know it was wrong, but”—
+Hermione sent a scowl in Harry’s direction, though he was too engrossed in a game of chess to notice, and said defensively, “I know it was wrong, but”—

 “That isn’t what I meant at all!
 I think it was really brave.
 When he told me, I kept imagining if it was my parents… I cried.”

 “You cried?”
-Hermione knew that Ginny cried very rarely, even compared to her brothers.
+Hermione knew that Ginny cried very rarely.

 Ginny nodded, and squeezed her friend’s hand.
 “We’ll find them.
 I promise.”